AlexGustafsson/fuse-motion/README.md

 <a name="quickstart"></a>

 #### Install Motion
 Right now a manual installation is required.
-Requires Fuse 0.30.0.
+Requires Fuse 0.30.0 or above.

 Copy the following files to your project:
 - Motion.js